Øyvind Hjelmen lives and works on the island of Stord,

 international art schools.

-He is also curator and Artistic Project Manager for the
+He is also curator and artistic director for the

 Artist-in-Residence program at Halsnøy Monastery,